 SHARE :

-This short vendor profile provides a quick overview of the local portfolio and performance of Kyndryl in the US.
+This short vendor profile provides a quick overview of the local portfolio and performance of CGI in Germany.

 This Excel document is part of the company profiles PAC publishes every year at local, regional and worldwide level.